 What Zachary finds in this curious place is more than just a buried home for books and their guardians — it is a place of lost cities and seas, lovers who pass notes under doors and across time, and of stories whispered by the dead.
 Zachary learns of those who have sacrificed much to protect this realm, relinquishing their sight and their tongues to preserve this archive, and also those who are intent on its destruction.

 Together with Mirabel, a fierce, pink-haired protector of the place, and Dorian, a handsome, barefoot man with shifting alliances, Zachary travels the twisting tunnels, darkened stairwells, crowded ballrooms, and sweetly-soaked shores of this magical world, discovering his purpose–in both the mysterious book and in his own life.

-It’s a profoundly strange thing—to feel as though you are wading through mildly entertaining novels that pass through you like falling smoke, always searching for the one that reaches into the back alleys of your soul, and settles to the bottom of you like fallen leaves.
+It’s a profoundly strange thing—to feel as though you are wading through superficially entertaining novels that pass through you like falling smoke, always searching for the one that will reach into the back alleys of your soul and settle into the bottom of you like fallen leaves.

 And then there it is, like a faint spark bobbing on a dark sea, calling you, beckoning.Continue reading “Review: The Starless Sea by Erin Morgenstern”